An empirical approach to demographic inference with genomic data: Main results

 \begin{theorem}[$f_4$ statistic] Let $X$, $Y$, $U$, and $V$ be collections of $n_X$, $n_Y$, $n_U$, and $n_V$ chromosomes, respectively, that have been genotyped at $G$ sites.
-(I) For each position $\ell$ in the genome and each ancestral individual's chromosome, $a$, let $F_X(a,\ell)$ denote the proportion of the samples in $X$ that have inherited from ancestor $a$ at position $\ell$, and similarly for $F_Y$, $F_U$, and $F_V$.
+Under the infinite-sites model of mutation, the following equivalences hold. \textbf{(I)} For each position $\ell$ in the genome and each ancestral individual's chromosome, $a$, let $F_X(a,\ell)$ denote the proportion of the samples in $X$ that have inherited from $a$ at position $\ell$, and similarly for $F_Y$, $F_U$, and $F_V$.
 Then

-where $\mu(\ell)$ is the per-generation mutation rate at site $\ell$, and the sum over $a$ is the sum over all ancestral chromosomes.
-(II) Equivalently, for any set of samples $(x,y,u,v)$, let $S_{(x,u);(y,v)}(\ell)$ denote the length of the branch between the most recent common ancestor of $x$ and $u$ and the most recent common ancestor of $y$ and $v$ (which may be zero).
+where $\mu(\ell)$ is the per-generation mutation rate at site $\ell$, and the sum over $a$ is the sum over all ancestral chromosomes. \textbf{(II)} Equivalently, for any set of samples $(x,y,u,v)$, let $S_{xu|yv}(\ell)$ denote the lengths of any branches in the tree at position $\ell$ between the most recent common ancestor of $x$ and $u$ and any ancestor of $y$ or $v$, or between the most recent common ancestor of $y$ and $v$ and any ancestor of $x$ or $u$.
+(This is the length of the internal branch in the unrooted tree at position $\ell$ if it has topology $xu|yv$, and is zero otherwise.)
 Then

 where the sum is over all choices of $x \in X$, $y\in Y$, $u \in U$, and $v \in V$.
 Furthermore,

 \end{theorem}